Secured loans

 1. Expanding Your Portfolio

-If you’ve spotted a new property and need quick access to funds for the deposit, a secured loan buy-to-let property can unlock the equity you already have and put it to work.
+If you’ve spotted a new property and need quick access to funds for the deposit or other property purchases, a secured loan buy-to-let property can unlock the equity you already have and put it to work.
+An investment property can also be used as security for a buy-to-let secured loan.

 2. Property Upgrades

 Renovating kitchens, adding an extra bedroom, or modernising insulation can boost rental value.
-Secured loans for buy-to-let rental property let you fund these improvements without draining savings.
+Secured loans for buy-to-let rental property let you fund these home improvements, including renovations to existing properties, without draining savings.

 3. Debt Consolidation